 A new set of tires may last anywhere from 10,000 miles to over 50,000 miles, but this depends on several factors, such as vehicle type, driving style, tire type, vehicle condition, and tire maintenance.
-Sportscar tires, aggressive driving, winter tires, poor suspension alignment, or lack of tire maintenance can reduce tire lifespan.
+Sportscar tires, aggressive driving, winter tires, poor suspension alignment, or lack of tire maintenance can reduce tire lifespan so its important to manage it with professional tire services.
 On the other hand, commuter tires, responsible driving, low-rolling-resistance tires, a good suspension alignment, and regular tire maintenance can extend the life of your tires.

 Vehicle and tire maintenance is especially critical to tire lifespan.
 Worn suspension components, such as ball joints, bushings, or shocks and struts, can lead to abnormal tire wear.
 Incorrect tire pressure, either too high or too low, can accelerate wear, as well as can an out-of-alignment suspension.
 Tire rotation can also improve tire life, but how?

 Tires experience different forces, depending on where they are mounted, leading to different wear patterns.
 The front tires on front-engine vehicles carry more weight than those mounted in the rear, and front-wheel drive adds even more weight to the front tires.
 Additionally, front tires account for about 80% of braking forces – even more, “weight.”
 Finally, the front tires also turn the vehicle.
 The result of these disproportionate forces is that the front tires tend to wear out faster and in different ways than the rear tires.